isc-projects/isc-dnssec-guide/src/recipes.rst

 :ref:`advanced_discussions_nsec3_optout`, NSEC3 opt-out is a feature
 that can help conserve resources on parent zones with many delegations that have not yet been signed.

+Because the NSEC3PARAM record does not keep track of whether opt-out is used, it is hard to check if changes need to be made to the NSEC3 chain if the flag is changed.
+Similar to changing the NSEC3 salt, your best way is to change the value of ``optout`` together with another NSEC3 parameter, for example ``iterations`` and in a following step restore the ``iterations`` value.

 For this recipe we assume the zone ``example.com`` has the following four entries (for this example, it is not relevant what